How to Eschew Obfuscation & Write Clearly

-And it’s something that many of us don’t do very well.
+And it’s something some of us don’t do very well.

 Time to get simple